Aspendas/Aspendas/README.md

 - 👋 Hi, I’m @Aspendas
-- 👀 I’m interested in Flutter Development.
+- I play tennis 🎾 and write code.
-- 🌱 I’m currently learning React.js
+- 👀 I’m using Flutter and SwiftUI on mobile.
+React.js and Vue.js on frontend.
 - 📫 How to reach me umutyasin2001@gmail.com

 <!---